stacks-network/docs/src/pages/stacks-blockchain/atlas-overview.md

 up zone files for names using the name's stat value as a zone file hash.
 Clients can broadcast zone files to the network  if they match a previously-announced hash.
-In practice, zone files store URLs to a name owner's Gaia hubs, thereby allowing Blockstack apps to read and write data in Gaia.
+In practice, zone files store URLs to a name owner's Gaia hubs, thereby allowing Stacks apps to read and write data in Gaia.
 ```

 Nevertheless, Atlas is a general-purpose content-addressed storage